James Cowser: Professional career

 Cowser signed with the Oakland Raiders after going undrafted in the 2016 NFL draft.
 On September 3, 2016, he was waived/injured by the Raiders and placed on injured reserve.
-On September 10, he was released from the Raiders' injured reserve.
-He was signed to the practice squad on October 4, 2016.
-He was promoted to the active roster on November 26, 2016.
+On September 10, Cowser was released from the Raiders' injured reserve.
+He was re–signed to the team's practice squad on October 4.
+Cowser was promoted to the active roster on November 26.

 On September 1, 2018, Cowser was waived by the Raiders.
-He was re-signed to the practice squad on October 22, 2018.
-He was promoted to the active roster on October 30, 2018.
-He was waived on November 5, 2018, and was re-signed to the practice squad.
-He was waived on November 13, 2018, and later re-signed to the practice squad.
+He was re-signed to the practice squad on October 22.
+Cowser was promoted to the active roster on October 30.
+He was waived by the team on November 5, and was re-signed to the practice squad.
+Cowser was waived again on November 13, and later re-signed to the practice squad.

 Cowser signed a reserve/future contract with the Raiders on January 1, 2019.
-He was waived during final roster cuts on August 30, 2019.
+He was waived by the team during final roster cuts on August 30.